1979 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: 22 Rare Nickel Errors List with Pictures (By Year)

 The minting process involves multiple stages where errors can occur.
-Blanks are punched from metal sheets, heated in an annealing furnace, then processed through washers and dryers.
-During these production steps, various mistakes create error coins that differ from standard strikes.
+Blanks are punched from metal strips, heated in an annealing furnace, then processed through washers and dryers before being struck.
+During any of these steps, mistakes can create error coins that differ significantly from standard strikes.

 1. 1979-S Filled-S Nickel

-The Filled-S variety occurred on San Francisco proof coins where the loops of the S mintmark were filled in, creating a blurry and solid appearance.
-This resulted from the die-making process where acid-wash proof dies would gradually wear down.
+The Filled-S variety occurred on San Francisco proof coins where the interior loops of the “S” mint mark were clogged or filled in, creating a blurry or blob-like appearance.
+This resulted from the die preparation method in use since the late 1960s, where the punch gradually wore down over repeated use.

 3. 1979 Off-Center Strike Nickel